Tania (actress)

-Tania (born 6 May 1993) is an Indian actress known for her work in Punjabi cinema.
+Tania (born 6 May 1993) is an Indian actress best known for her work in Punjabi cinema.
 She has been nominated for two Brit Asia TV Awards, winning one for "Best Supporting Actress" for her performance in Qismat (2018).

 Early life

-Tania was born on 6 May 1993 in Jamshedpur, India to parents from Punjab.
+Tania was born on 6 May 1993 in Jamshedpur, Bihar to parents from Punjab.
 Brought up in Amritsar, she has one younger sister Tamannah.
 She attended Guru Nanak Dev University and BBK DAV College for Women, Amritsar where she won the "Best Actor of the Year" award each year from 2012 to 2016.
 She has a degree in Interior Designing and Project management.
 She is also a Classical dancer and National level participant.

 Acting career

 She was selected for the 2016 Bollywood film Sarabjit to play Sarabjit’s daughter, but as the filming schedule conflicted with her final exams, she had to forgo the role.
 Her first film role was in Son of Manjeet Singh but that film was not released until after Qismat.
+She is best known for her role in Sufna.